openstack-archive/fuel-specs/specs/6.1/separate-mos-from-linux.rst

     qemu_2.1.0-1           -> qemu_2.1.0-1~u14.04+mos1
     ohai_6.14.0-2.3ubuntu4 -> ohai_6.14.0-2.3~u14.04+mos1

+.. note:: Do not use the "0" revision to avoid possible dependency problems!
+          Adding the "~something" suffix makes the version *LOWER* than the corresponding upstream version!

 Subrevision numbering starts from 1.
 Subsequent revisions of a package using the same upstream version and based on the upstream package with the same debian revision should increment the subrevision::